 A Subsidized Direct Loan is available to undergraduate students on the basis of financial need.
 The fixed-rate interest is paid by the federal government (subsidized) as long as you are enrolled at least half-time.
 Interest begins to accrue after you graduate or are no longer enrolled at least half-time, but payments of principal and interest aren't required until after a 6-month grace period.
 There is an origination fee that is deducted from the loan prior to disbursement.

-You may receive a Subsidized Direct Loan for up to 150% of your program length.
+Unsubsidized Direct Loan:

 An Unsubsidized Direct Loan is similar to the Subsidized Direct Loan except need is not a factor and interest accrues during school and grace periods.
 You may either make the interest payments or have them capitalized.